Yershov, Saratov Oblast

 Yershov (Ершо́в) is a town and the administrative center of Yershovsky District in Saratov Oblast, Russia, located in the upper streams of the Maly Uzen River, 178 km east of Saratov, the administrative center of the oblast.
 Population:

 History

-It was founded as a settlement serving the Yershovo railway station, which was opened in 1894 and named after the engineer who was in charge of building it.
-Town status was granted to Yershovo in 1963, at which time it was also given its present name.
+It was founded as a settlement serving the Yershovo railway station, which was opened in 1893 and named after the engineer who was in charge of building it.
+Town status was granted to Yershov in 1963.

+In 1897, Yershov was first mentioned in the report of the Zemstvo Council of Novouzensky district as a settlement.
+Until October 1917, Yershov was part of the Novouzensky district of the Samara province.

+By the beginning of the First World War, several private enterprises had opened in the city, and the population reached 1,000 people.
+At that time, the population mainly consisted of railroad workers.

+During the years of Soviet rule, the city of Yershov was greatly transformed: the first newspaper was founded, the city became the district center, and in 1963 it received the status of a city.

+There were no military operations in the city during the Second World War.